SLOPE SOARING SITES OF SOUTHERN ENGLAND

 How do you get there then?

 Get yourself down the M23 to the A27 and head east.
 About six miles past Lewes, watch carefully for the small lane on your right called Bopeep Lane.
 It's just after the village of Selmeston.
 Drive a mile up Bopeep Lane and park in the carpark on the left.
-The three slopes are within a few hundred yards of the carpark.
 If you fancy a challenge it is possible to cross-country soar westwards all the way to Firle and even onwards to Itford Hill.

-Bopeep Hill is public access land managed by the National Trust.
-The BMFA has an agreement with the Trust which allows unpowered glider flying but prohibits powered models (if you have an electric powered glider you can simply tape the blades to the fuselage).
+Bopeep Hill is public access land.
+Apparently National Trust rules apply (the BMFA has an agreement with the Trust which allows unpowered glider flying but prohibits powered models - if you have an electric powered glider you can simply tape the blades to the fuselage).

 Bopeep Hill Map